MattDMo/Neon-color-scheme/README.md

 A cool bright-on-black theme I made for [TextMate](http://www.macromates.com) and [Sublime Text 2](http://www.sublimetext.com/2) ([ST3](http://www.sublimetext.com/3) also works with it).
 Used mainly for [Python](http://www.python.org), but lots of languages look good with it, like JavaScript, XML, CSS, shell scripts, Clojure (could use some work), Fortran (really!), PHP, R, Tcl, and more.
 It's also great when using wuub's fantastic [SublimeREPL](https://github.com/wuub/SublimeREPL) plugin, which I can't say enough good things about.
 Java and Ruby look OK, but I tend to avoid them.

+There are a bunch of scopes in here that are only found in my [PythonImproved](https://github.com/MattDMo/PythonImproved) `.tmLanguage` syntax file &mdash; [IPython](http://www.ipython.org) `In`/`Out` statements, [Django](http://djangoproject.org)-specific highlighting (from [Djaniero](https://github.com/squ1b3r/Djaneiro)), and a bunch of improvements from facelessuser's [Better Python](https://github.com/facelessuser/sublime-languages/tree/master/Better%20Python), along with various enhancements, extensions, and bug fixes of my own.
+If you work with Python, I'd highly recommend getting it.

 <img src="http://www.pigimal.com/img/textmate2github.png" alt="Python and CSS with Neon.tmTheme" />

 =======
 I'm always tweaking and adding things, so the preview pix may not closely match the actual theme.
 YMMV.